Subscribe to our newsletter and receive notifications of Workshops, Trauma-Informed Practice Training and Grant opportunities.

 You can preview the full application questions here.

-There will be two information sessions to learn more about the application process and ask questions when our next deadline is posted
+There will be virtual information sessions to learn more about the application process and ask questions when our next deadline is posted

 Email email@example.com or subscribe to our newsletter list for more information.